 Otherwise, add other ingredients along with the peppers.
 The best flavors to add are fresh dill, black peppercorns, whole garlic cloves, and pickling spice.

-Cover and Store
+3. Cover and store.

 Wipe the rim of the jar first to ensure there is nothing in the way of the lid.
 Then, screw the top on tightly.

 Place the pickled jalapeños in the fridge.
-Wait at least 4 hours before using.
-Though they will be even better with each passing day.
+Wait at least 4 hours before using, though they will be even better with each passing day.

-Meal Prep and Storage
+Prep-Ahead and Storage

-• To Prep-Ahead: This is a recipe that needs to be made ahead of time!
+- Prep-Ahead: This is a recipe that needs to be made ahead of time!
 Make it a couple of days before you need it for best results.

-• To Store: Pickled jalapeños will last in an airtight jar in the fridge for up to 2 to 3 months.
+- Storage: Pickled jalapeños will last in an airtight jar in the fridge for up to 2 to 3 months.
 As these sit, they will lose spiciness.

-• To Freeze: You can keep these peppers in a freezer-safe container for up to 5 to 6 months.
+- Freezing: You can keep these peppers in a freezer-safe container for up to 5 to 6 months.
 Be sure to drain the brining liquid first.

 FAQs